kyma-incubator/octopus/docs/kubectl-integration.md

 ## ClusterTestSuite template

-Status of a `ClusterTestSuite` contains many information.
-Output from following command:
+To get the full status of ClusterTestSuite, run:
 ```
 kubectl get cts -oyaml {suite mame}
 ```
+However, the output of this status contains a lot of information, which can be overwhelming.
-can be overwhelming.
-To get more concise but still informative output, you can use template stored in `kubectl/suite.template`.
+To get more concise but still informative output, use the template stored in `kubectl/suite.template`.
 To download recent version of the template, execute the following command:
 ```
 curl -LO https://raw.githubusercontent.com/kyma-incubator/octopus/master/kubectl/suite.template
 ```
-Then, set the `template` argument to path to the downloaded file:
+Then, set the `template` argument to point to the downloaded file:
 ```
  kubectl get cts {suite name} -ogo-template-file --template={path to template file}
 ```